 6 Tactics To Maximize Your College Admission Chances

 College admission can be a long and stressful process.
-Between the paperwork, student loans, and writing a personal statement for admission, prospective students barely have time to breath.
+Between the paperwork, student loans, and writing a personal statement for admission, students barely have time to breathe.

 In addition to the long and painful process, today’s students have it harder than ever.
 Competition is at an all time high for seats, and the pressure to get into a good school can be tormenting.